bwva/HTML-SpinnerElem/README.md

 ## Installation

-You can include the spinner component in your project by:
+To use the spinner component in your project:
- - downloading `spinner-component.js`
+ - download `HTML-SpinnerElem` from GitHub;
- - placing it where your web scripts are located
+ - from /src directory, move the script `spinner-component.js` to where your web scripts are located;
- - invoking the script in your HTML to load it:
+ - invoke the script in your HTML to load it:
 ```html
 <script src="./scripts/spinner-component.js"></script>
 ```